ygguser/peers_updater/README.md

 By setting up the automatic launch of the utility on a schedule, you can forget that public peers sometimes stop working and you need to update them manually.

-**Attention!** When updating peers in the configuration file, all comments will be deleted from it.
-If you don't want to lose comments, use this utility without the `-u` parameter, or make a backup copy of the file with comments before use.

 ```
 Usage: peers_updater [OPTIONS]